 4. Acquisition of Property and Build-Out to be Utilized for Administrative Offices a.
 The HACP along with its partners, the City of Pittsburgh, and the Urban Redevelopment Authority (URA), jointly purchased new office space located at 412 Boulevard of the Allies on September 20, 2018.
-The HACP intends to build-out the office space and relocate during FY 2021.
-The HACP plans to submit an application for disposition for its current offices in the John P. Robin Civic Building (200 Ross Street, Pittsburgh, PA 15219) in FY 2021.
+The HACP built-out the office space in FY 2021-2022 and relocated in May 2023.
+The HACP plans to submit an application for disposition for its current offices in the John P. Robin Civic Building (200 Ross Street, Pittsburgh, PA 15219) in FY 2024.